 Prof Gawer has advised the European Commission on the regulation of online platforms as an Expert Member of the European Commission’s Observatory of the Online Platform Economy (2018-2021).
 She has also advised the UK Parliament House of Lords, the UK Government, and the OECD.
 She regularly consults for major international corporations on platform and ecosystem strategy.

 University roles and responsibilities

-- Co-Director of CoDE, the Surrey Centre for Digital Economy
+- Director, Surrey Centre of Digital Economy (CoDE)

 In the media

 Prof Annabelle Gawer's seminal research offers insights into the strategic management of platforms and the governance of their innovation ecosystems by exploring systematically the interaction between economic forces, organizational dynamics, and technological design.
 She has published her research in top international journals in strategy, innovation, economics, and organization studies.

 Her recent publications include “Towards a Theory of Ecosystems” in the Strategic Management Journal, and “Disruption in Platform-Based Ecosystems” in the Journal of Management Studies, as well as a Research Policy 2014 article, downloaded over 32,000 times and cited close to 500 times since its publication, and a global survey of platform companies (Jan 2016).